CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 Add/Update/Delete permissions for existing items.
 If disabled, only new permissions will be applied to existing items (see documentation).

 Change Conditions: When enabled all permissions will be completely reapplied when performing delta migrations.

+### Include Document Metadata <a name="docmeta"></a>
+{: .no_toc }
+Default Value: Off

+Migrate standard document metadata, as well as Text, Boolean, Number and Datetime custom metadata.

+Change Conditions: When enabled Migrate will export the following custom metadata; Single line text, Multi line text, Number, Yes/No and DateTime.

 ---
 ## Email